Table of Contents

 Key Takeaways

-A life insurance needs analysis is a financial assessment that helps determine the appropriate life insurance coverage required for your unique circumstances.
+A life insurance needs analysis is an assessment used to determine how much life insurance coverage fits your situation.

 The goal is to help ensure your loved ones have enough financial resources to maintain their quality of life if you pass away.
-This assessment examines various factors, such as income, debts, lifestyle, and future goals.
+The analysis looks at key factors, including:

 Why Conduct a Life Insurance Needs Analysis?